lucivpav/InLocCIIRC_dataset/README.md

 1. Choose the desired mode in transformPoses.m: setupParams(mode)

 ## Build file lists
-1. Note the comment on the second line
+1. Note the comment on the third line
-2. Change params.query.dir accordingly
+2. Change the mode accordingly

 ## Build scores
-1. Set up appropriate params.query.dir
+1. Set up appropriate mode in buildFeatures.m
 2. Execute buildFeatures.m on a machine with GPU.
 3. Execute buildScores on a machine with ~40 GB of RAM